link to the next video in this mig series is at bottom of this page

 settings used in the video were 18 volts 305 ipm using .025" wire speed.

-Lincoln recommended settings for 16 ga with .025" wire are 17 volts 240 ipm so it goes to show you that there is a pretty wide range that works.
+Lincoln recommended settings for 16 ga with .025" wire are 17 volts 240 ipm so it goes to show you that there is a pretty wide range that works ok.

 The mill scale coating on 2 inch square tubing is very thin and can easily be mig welded without cleaning .

-In this video, the square tubing was cleaned anyway because it never hurts.
+In this video, the square tubing was cleaned anyway because it never hurts to clean the metal.